 One-Time Student Loan Debt Relief:

-The Biden-Harris Administration and the U.S. Department of Education recently announced a one-time loan forgiveness program for federal loans that are being held by the Department of Education as of June 30, 2022.
-Per the studentaid.gov/debt-relief-announcement/one-time-cancellation website, you may be eligible for federal loan debt relief if your annual federal income was below $125,000 for individuals or $250,000 for households.
-If you were enrolled during the 2021-2022 academic year as a dependent student when filing the FAFSA, your eligibility will be based on parent income.
+You may be eligible for federal loan debt relief if you had federal Direct student loans disbursed prior to June 30, 2022, and your 2020 or 2021 income was below $125,000 for individuals or $250,000 for households.
+For students enrolled during the 2021-2022 academic year as a dependent student when filing the FAFSA, your eligibility will be based on parent income.

 - Up to $20,000 in debt relief if you received a Federal Pell Grant while in college and meet the income threshold